zeplin455/TwitchInteractionUE/README.md

 Twitch requires a user to confirm access to a new application on twitch's website and this confirmation then redirects to a url to deliver the authentication token.
 To facilitate that process, the twitch authentication component will run a local webserver that twitch can redirect to.

+The plugin will open a browser window that connects to twitch to fetch a login token/confirm app access if needed and the browser will be redirected back to point to the internal webserver to deliver the token to the component.

 This component has values that can be set directly or through blueprints but they are the following:

 ![image](https://user-images.githubusercontent.com/24256332/148523153-342a9533-d6b8-480d-a429-d764d775b893.png)